dotnet/docs-aspire/docs/azure/integrations-overview.md

 ## Publishing

-When you publish your app, the Azure provisioning generated Bicep is used by the Azure Developer CLI to create the Azure resources in your Azure subscription.
+When you publish your app, the Azure provisioning generated Bicep is used by the Azure Developer CLI to create the Azure resources in your Azure subscription. .NET Aspire outputs a [publishing manifest](../deployment/manifest-format.md), that's also consumed as part of the publishing process.
 The Azure Developer CLI is a command-line tool that provides a set of commands to manage Azure resources.
 For more information, see [Azure Developer CLI](/azure/developer/azure-developer-cli).

+For more information on publishing and deployment, see [Deploy a .NET Aspire project to Azure Container Apps using the Azure Developer CLI (in-depth guide)](../deployment/azure/aca-deployment-azd-in-depth.md).